billowdev/internship-management-system-nextjs-node-ts/server/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-* Models - The schema definition of the Model
+* models - The schema definition of the Model

-* routes - The API routes maps to the Controllers
+* routes - The API routes maps to the handlers

-* controllers - The controllers handles all the logic behind validating request parameters, query, Sending Responses with correct codes.
+* handlers - The handlers handles all the logic behind validating request parameters, query, Sending Responses with correct codes.

 * services - The services contains the database queries and returning objects or throwing errors